Mouse & Rat Articles

 When you need to get rid of mice or rats fast, it's nice to have options.

 Bait stations should be placed anywhere you’ve seen signs of rodent activity.
-For an easy-to-use, no-mess solution to eliminate rodents, try pre-filled, disposable bait stations, like the Tomcat® Rat & Mouse Killer Child & Dog Resistant, Disposable Station or the Tomcat® Mouse Killer Child & Dog Resistant, Disposable Station.
+For an easy-to-use, no-mess solution to eliminate rodents, try pre-filled, disposable bait stations, like the Tomcat® Rat & Mouse Killer Disposable Bait Station - Advanced Formula or the Tomcat® Mouse Killer Disposable Bait Station - Advanced Formula.
 Each 4-oz. bait block will kill up to 10 rats*, and every 1-oz. bait block will kill up to 12 mice*.
-For rodent infestations, Tomcat also offers refillable bait stations for rats and mice.
+For rodent infestations, Tomcat® also offers refillable bait stations for rats and mice.

 Which Works Best?

-Traps and baits are both effective.
-It really comes down to preference.
-Once you decide on which rodent control (or combination of control products) will work best for you, be sure to follow the directions on the label, and take steps to make your house less attractive to pests.
-That means sealing up holes and cracks, and storing food properly.
+Mouse and rat traps and baits are both effective, so it really comes down to preference.
+Once you decide on which rodent control product (or combination of products) best fits your needs, be sure to follow the directions on the label, and take steps to make your house less attractive to pests.
+That means sealing up holes and cracks and storing food properly.
 To find out more about keeping your house free of mice or rats, see our article on How to Keep Mice and Rats Out of Your House.

 *Based on no-choice laboratory testing